LukeWait/custom-shell/README.md

 - SYSTEM CONFIG: Fastfetch is set to automatically run whenever a new terminal is started - you can remove that functionality here.
 - EXPORTS: Here you can set the shell default settings such as preferred text editor.
 Everything is labelled so modify as you see fit.
 - ALIASES/FUNCTIONS: Again, everything is labelled so should be pretty straightforward.
 - INITIALIZATION: Here you can add/remove key bindings for keyboard shortcuts.
-Some packages such as Starship, zoxide, and thefuck require initilization when a shell is launched so ensure the `eval` statements for these packages remain intact unless you plan to remove them.
-I also disabled Starship on remote connections to avoid basic terminal connections looking like a mess of symbols.
+Some packages such as Starship, zoxide, thefuck and bl.esh require initilization/referencing whenever a shell is launched so ensure the `eval` and `source` statements for these packages remain intact unless you plan to remove them.

 ## Testing
-Version v2.0.0 has been tested and is fully functional in the following environments:
+Version v2.1.0 has been tested and is fully functional in the following environments:
 - **Advanced Terminal:**
    - Kali 2024 using bash